nagasudhirpulla/taming_python/blog/skills/ftp_local_setup.md

 * Right click on "Sites" and click "Add FTP site"
 * Enter a name and select the physical path to host in the FTP server and click next
 * Select SSL certificate if required and click next
-* Select Authentication as Basic and
+* Select Authentication as Basic, select allow access to all users or specific users and select both read and write permissions and click finish
-*

 ## Installing DBeaver plugins without internet